Managing small-acreage horse farms in Central and Eastern Oregon

 How do I prepare my grass buffer each fall?

-- Leave grass at least 3–4 inches tall at all times.
+• Always leave grass at least 3–4 inches tall.

-- Do not apply fertilizer or stockpiled manure to the buffer in the fall.
-The buffer’s role is to capture nutrients and bacteria, not release them.
+• Do not apply fertilizer or stockpiled manure to the buffer in the fall.
+The buffer’s role is to capture nutrients and bacteria.

-- Remove horses about 30 days before consistent winter conditions or seasonal flooding are expected.
+• Remove horses about 30 days before consistent winter conditions or seasonal flooding are expected.
 Dragging pastures before a hard freeze breaks up manure and prepares it for rains or irrigation.
 This will allow manure deposited in the field during grazing to break down and provide an opportunity for plant regrowth.
+Dragging will expose parasite larvae to harsher winter conditions.

 Cover and compost manure